cchauve/Callysto-Salish-Baskets/README.md

 ### Demo Access

-To access a demo of these notebooks, please visit the <href="https://hub.mybinder.org/user/cchauve-callysto-salish-baskets-i5dkc182/tree" target="_blank">following link</a>. #### Please note this is a shared copy.
+To access a demo of these notebooks, please visit the <a href="https://hub.mybinder.org/user/cchauve-callysto-salish-baskets-i5dkc182/tree" target="_blank">following link</a>. #### Please note this is a shared copy.
 To get your own copy of the notebooks please follow the instructions on the next section.

 ### Usage